OctopusDeploy/blog/blog/2021-12/gitops-without-the-hype/index.md

 I'd like to present you with a theory and a thought experiment to apply it to:

-**In any sufficiently complex GitOps process, a git repo is indistinguishable from a structured database.**
+**In any sufficiently complex GitOps process, a git repo is just one more structured database.**

 You start your GitOps journey using the common combination of git and Kubernetes.
 All changes are reviewed by pull request, committed to a git repo, consumed by a tool like Argo CD or Flux, and deployed to your cluster.
 You have satisfied all the functional requirements of GitOps, and enjoy the benefits of a single source of truth, immutable change history, and continuous reconciliation.